lortza/js_from_the_beginning/README.md

 - 2 js files that do the same thing but using async await or promises
 - open the console log on https://jsonplaceholder.typicode.com/users to run the code in the browser and avoid CORS errors

+### Github Finder

+- search for user profiles via the dom
+- use github api
+- display user profile stats
+- display latest repos
+- run by opening index.html in the browser